xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 When “cef pbts class any fallback-to any” is specified, then the lowest available forward class ascending order of 0-7, is chosen as fallback for when paths to any class go down.

-Note that following single line:
+Keeping the above in mind, note that the following single line:
 ```
     cef pbts class any fallback-to any
 ```